 Glamour Girls of the US Navy –

-Women Accepted for Volunteer Emergency Service, otherwise known as WAVES brought thousands of young women in to the Women’s Reserve of the U.S Navy.
+Women Accepted for Volunteer Emergency Service, otherwise known as the WAVES brought thousands of young women in to the Women’s Reserve of the U.S Navy.
 They were assigned full military status, including ranks, and notably were the first to enlist African American women, albeit in the latter years of the war.
-WAVES earned $50.00 a month and her uniform was the envy of all, created by the fashion house of Mainsbocher in New York and had both a winter and summer outfit.
+They earned $50.00 a month and her uniform was the envy of all, created by the fashion house of Mainsbocher in New York and had both a winter and summer outfit.

 WAVES Winter Uniform